apiaryio/apiaryio.github.com/_posts/2018-02-12-Reusable-features-in-React-Redux.md

 ## Standard features

 You can imagine a standard feature as a directory that lives in your codebase.
-I will try to demonstrate what standard feature is on Todo List usecase.
+I will try to demonstrate what a standard feature is in an example Todo List.
-The standard feature directory has prescribed structure and usually looks like this:
+The standard feature directory has a prescribed structure that usually looks like this:

 ```
 src/